-- This approach established the template for the modern pop musician doing new covers and versions of their greatest hits – and contests the idea that we should stick strictly to a definitive musical text when performing Mozart’s music today, argues leading scholar
+According to research from the University of Sheffield, hidden layers of manuscripts reveal how Mozart, rather than being precious about his music, regularly updated it to suit different performers, venues and orchestras.
+This approach established the template for the modern pop musician doing new covers and versions of their greatest hits – and contests the idea that we should stick strictly to a definitive musical text when performing Mozart’s music today, argues leading scholar Professor Simon Keefe.

 Mozart’s autograph manuscripts reveal the secret stories behind his busy life as a touring musical celebrity, according to a musicologist from the University of Sheffield.

-250 years since the 13 year old Mozart’s landmark 15 month tour of Italy, the research by Professor Simon Keefe from the University’s Department of Music highlights how the famous composer made his mark by touring Europe as a performer.
+250 years since the thirteen-year-old Mozart’s landmark fifteen-month tour of Italy, the research by Professor Simon Keefe from the University’s Department of Music highlights how the famous composer made his mark by touring Europe as a performer.